ingresso-group/slate/source/includes/_intro.md

 We have a number of other events for different types of events such as attractions and hotels - you will see these if you [list all events](#events).

-It can be useful to test different despatch methods:

-- The Nutcracker (6IF) has "collect from the venue" and "post"
-- Test Event - Type 1 (3CVA) has "self-print voucher" (also known as eticket)

-Some of the test events have specific conditions that you can check:
+Some of these other test events have specific conditions that you can check:

-- Swan Lake (6IE) has default discounts only
-- Swan Lake (6IE) reserves will fail for Tuesday performances
-- Swan Lake (6IE) has restricted view seats on ticket 2 and 3 on thursdays
-- The Nutcracker (6IF) has a maximum of 3 mixed discounts
-- The Nutcracker (6IF) has no availability on saturday nights
-- The Nutcracker (6IF) has no discounts in the stalls on the 1st of the month
-- The Nutcracker (6IF) has no OPA or STUDENT discounts in price band B
 - La Femme (6L9) has blanket discounts
 - La Femme (6L9) has a special offer
-- V&A memberships (6KF) only allow a single seat to be selected and have a type of use_last_perf
+- V&A memberships (6KF) only allow a single seat to be selected and have a type of `use_last_perf`
 - California Disney (9XY) is post only (can be used to generate 'no sends' if you select a performance date within the next few days)
 - Flamingoland family passes (6KU) are not valid on Mondays

+It can be useful to test different dispatch methods:

+- The Unremarkable Incident (7AB) has "self-print voucher" (also known as an eTicket) with a barcode data attached
+- Toy Story (7AA) has a "self-print voucher" option without the barcode

 ## Versioning